COVID-19 entry restrictions for Morocco

-Around 600,000 British nationals visit Morocco every year.
+Almost 700,000 visitors from the UK come to Morocco every year.
 Most visits are trouble-free.

 Morocco is a Muslim country which follows Islamic laws and customs.
 You should respect these at all times.
-See Local Laws and Customs
+See Local laws and customs

 Terrorists are very likely to try to carry out attacks in Morocco.
 You should be vigilant at all times.
 See Terrorism

-Demonstrations take place occasionally across the country.
+Protests take place occasionally across the country.
 Most of these are peaceful, but you should take sensible security precautions and avoid all demonstrations.
 See Political situation

 Morocco has a poor road safety record.
 See Road travel